iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > App WAS a good tool, but after almost 190 days, it no longer opens and keeps throwing error messages throughout the day.
 I've appreciated the tracking for the past several months, but it looks like it's time to uninstall.<br> :date: __2020-10-10 06:06:13__

+> I have had to delete and reinstall the app twice now.
+Each time I lost all the history.
+The app is dynamic and keeps changing some things that were easy to read and understand are now hard to interpret. some days the app will have me check in more than once and the history will still be blank for that day.<br> :date: __2020-09-20 04:30:10__

 #### 1-star reviews